The Hamsa Hand of God Symbol

 This amulet of ancient Middle Eastern has been symbolized as the Hand of God.
+The Hamsa Hand meaning has a variety of interpretations, depending on the culture.
 In all faiths, this protective sign is believed to bring good fortune, good luck, happiness, and health to the owner.
+Hamsa hand jewelry is carried like a talisman for evil eye protection and attracting health, fertility, fortune, wealth, and abundance to the owner.
 There are many spellings of the Hamsa Hand such as Chamsa, Hamesh, and Khamsa.
 It is also recognized as the Hand of Miriam, the sister of Aaron and Moses and is found in two main styles.

 One style is a regular hand shape and the other will have two thumbs, symmetrical in shape, which is the more popular of the two.
 The person that wears the Hamsa Hand may wear it with the face upward or downward.
 The belief is that brings the owner of its harmony, protection, and success.

 The Hamsa Hand meaning has various interpretations which depend on which culture you study.
 Hamsa the word is derived from the 5 fingers on a hand and from the Hebrew culture, the number 5 is “hamesh”.
 The Hebrew fifth letter is “Hey” which is one of the holy names of God.
 “Hamesh” also represents the Torah’s five books and in Judaism, it is the Hand of Miriam.